-Scheduled hours shall be confined to either a 10 or an eight consecutive hour period as defined below, except those doing live-in or overnight shifts.
+Scheduled hours shall be confined to either a 10, nine, eight or six consecutive hour period as defined below, except those doing live-in or overnight shifts.
 The consecutive hour period shall not vary from day to day except where the Employer and the employee otherwise agree.
-The consecutive hour period may also be changed in accordance with Article 12.2.
+The consecutive hour period may also be changed in accordance with Article 12.2(b) (Change to Start and Stop Times, Days Off and Work Area).

-The consecutive hour period for those employees with posted maximum weekly hours of over 30 up to and including 40 shall be 10 consecutive hours.
+The consecutive hour period for those employees with weekly posted hours of over 37.5 up to and including 40 shall be 10 consecutive hours.